data-ethics-and-society/data-ethics-and-society-reading-group/Guides/facilitating.md

 `organiser`:

-Keep an eye on the main room for any latecomers who need to be assigned to a breakout room.
+ - Keep an eye on the main room for any latecomers who need to be assigned to a breakout room.
+ - Send 10 minute, 5 minute and 1 minute announcements to breakroom rooms.

+`support`:

+- Monitoring proton mail inbox for any issues related to event access or breakroom room code of conduct issues and inform `organiser`.

 ### 40-50 mins